Azure/azure-iot-device-ecosystem/get_started/windows-10-iot-core-WAD-A64U-csharp.md

     Make sure to select the **Universal Windows App Development Tools**, the component required for writing apps Windows 10:

--   {{Please specify if any other software(s) or hardware(s) are required.}}

 <a name="PrepareDevice"></a>
 # Step 2: Prepare your Device

--   {{Write down the instructions required to setup, configure and connect your device.
-Please use external links when possible pointing to your own page with device preparation steps.}}
+-   Turn on WAD-A64U and connect to Internet

 <a name="Build"></a>
 # Step 3: Build and Run the Sample